-We first estimate a reduced-form demand elasticity for active investors using exogenous variation in passive demand.
-Since passive demand is perfectly inelastic, increases in it reduce the quantity of bonds available to active investors, effectively acting as supply-shifting shocks.
-We construct these shocks by exploiting monthly changes in the composition of the largest benchmark index for EM dollar-denominated sovereign bonds-the J.P.
+We identify these price responses using variation in passive demand.
+Passive investors track benchmark indices mechanically, so their demand is perfectly inelastic.
+Increases in passive holdings reduce the quantity of bonds available to active investors and act as supply shocks.
+We construct these shocks from monthly changes in the composition of the largest benchmark index for EM dollar-denominated sovereign bonds-the J.P.
 Morgan Emerging Markets Bond Index Global Diversified (EMBIGD).
-These routine rebalancings reflect the entry of newly qualifying bonds and exit of maturing ones, reallocate the portfolios of passive funds tracking the EMBIGD, and shift the supply available to active investors.
+These routine rebalancing events, driven by the entry of newly qualifying bonds and the exit of maturing ones, reallocate passive portfolios and alter the supply faced by active investors.

-We derive a measure of the flows implied by index rebalancings (FIR) by combining the assets passively tracking the EMBIGD with the index's monthly changes.
-These flows are inherently endogenous, since index weights depend on bond prices, which in turn reflect country-specific fundamentals.
-To address this, we construct an instrument based on a diversification rule of the EMBIGD that caps country weights according to the face value-rather than the market value-of outstanding bonds.
-This rule allows us to compute synthetic weights that depend only on bond quantities, not prices.
-To ensure that these weights are not influenced by a country's own bond issuances or retirements, we focus on countries with no changes in the face value of their index-eligible bonds during a given rebalancing.
-Variation in the instrument then comes from other countries' bond issuances or retirements.
-Specifically, bond issuance or retirement by country i affects the synthetic weight of country j, and the magnitude of this effect depends on how tightly the cap binds for j.
-We combine this instrument with the known timing of index rebalancings-on the last business day of each month-to study bond price responses within narrow windows around these events.
+We measure flows from index rebalancing (FIR) by combining the assets tracking the EMBIGD with its monthly composition changes.
+Because index weights depend on bond prices, the FIR measure is endogenous.
+To instrument for it, we exploit the EMBIGD's diversification rule, which caps weights for countries whose face value of eligible bonds exceeds the index average-as opposed to using market values.
+This allows us to compute synthetic weights that depend only on quantities, not prices.
+We focus on countries with unchanged face values during a rebalancing and use issuance or retirements in other countries as the source of variation.
+For instance, an issuance by country i affects the synthetic weight of country j, with the effect depending on how tightly the diversification cap binds for j.
+We combine this instrument with the known timing of index rebalancing episodes to study bond price responses in narrow windows around them.